ilya-koyfman/Obsidian-Ilya/PROJECTS/Intune/Notes/Weekly Meet 2023-03-10.md

 ## Action Items
-- [ ] Write down requirements for Intune Compliance Policy for pilot #intune
+- [ ] Write down requirements for Intune Compliance Policy for pilot #intune Talk with Frank and Javier
 - [ ]